mangosteen20/youtime/README.md

 # youtime

-A Chrome Extension that can monitor the user's YouTube watch time.
+A Chrome Extension that can monitor users' YouTube watch time.

 - Record time whenever the user pauses the video, jumps to another video, or leaves current window.
 - Send the record (including watch time and category) to backend each time.